 And if you don’t know anything about this list other than the fact that it’s come from various sources, it’s not very helpful.
-Imagine if you had customers separated from prospects for example.
+You might not even have customers separated from prospects for example.

-Imagine knowing the size, the industry and the type of clients buying from you most.
-Imagine how understanding your clients better will make a difference for your next outbound activities.
+What if you could know the size, the industry and the type of clients buying from you most?
+Having this understanding of your clients will make a difference for your next outbound activities.

 When in business, you either offer something that can be used by almost anyone, like computers, stationery, cleaning services or products, accounting services etc.

 Or you could be offering something highly specialised like baking equipment or CNC machines.

 While for the latter it’s pretty obvious your market is limited by the potential users, like only bakeries for baking equipment and engineering manufacturers for CNC machines, even in the mass market there may be companies in a particular industry or of a particular size that are more likely to become your customers based on the quality of your product, pricing, location and other factors.

 Becoming inquisitive and curious about who your current contacts/customers are will help you to find more prospects which are like your current customers.
 The results might surprise you.